Teach the future

 You should apply to the PreK-6 Elementary Teacher Education Program in order to be licensed to teach grades PreK-6.
-There are different teacher education programs for students seeking 6-12 licensure in upper-level subject areas, or PreK-12 licensure in others.

 It is vital for prospective elementary teachers to have a solid working knowledge in the core subject areas (English, science, mathematics and social studies) in order to implement the standards of learning as established by the Commonwealth of Virginia and the Common Core standards of other states.
 The PreK-6 licensure requirements at Bridgewater College include successful completion of three tracks: (1) courses of the major, (2) the College’s general education requirements, and (3) the required Teacher Education Program (EDUC) courses.